mysticcoders/www/_posts/2009-03-20-leaving-las-vegas.markdown

 tags: []
 comments: []
 ---
-<p>Thanks again to everyone who made it to Mystic's presentation on Architecting Applications using Apache Wicket.
+Thanks again to everyone who made it to Mystic's presentation on Architecting Applications using Apache Wicket.
 I enjoyed sharing the information with you, hearing your questions, and offering solutions for them.
 If you have follow ups that were thought of later, please contact us.
-Here's a link to the presentation for the interested:</p>
+Here's a link to the presentation for the interested:

-<p><a href="http:&#47;&#47;www.mysticcoders.com&#47;tssjsvegas2009&#47;">Architecting Applications using Apache Wicket<&#47;a></p>
+<a href="http://www.mysticcoders.com/tssjsvegas2009/">Architecting Applications using Apache Wicket</a>

-<p>See ya Vegas!</p>
+See ya Vegas!